topquark22/Plexorino/README.md

 | [mux8](/mux8)   | 8-to-1 multiplexer      | 74LS151    | 2, 3, 4, A0        |
 | [mux16](/mux16) | 16-to-1 multiplexer     | 74LS150    | 2, 3, 4, A0, A1    |

+## Sponsorship

-If you like this, please sponsor my Patreon by hitting the Sponsorship button.
+If you find this useful, please consider sponsoring my Patreon by hitting the Sponsorship button.
 Thank you!